 Creators and authors

 Kate completed her doctorate in 2019: “Rhythms and routines: sounding order and survival in a local men’s prison through aural ethnography“.
 She has a keen interest in incorporating inter-disciplinarity and creativity in to criminology, as well as the implications of closer attendance to sensory experience for knowledge.
 Kate is also particularly interested in music in prison and prison ethnomusicology.
-Currently part-time lecturer and module leader at De Montfort University, she has been elected to the Mellon-Kings Cambridge Junior Research Fellowship in Punishment from October 2020, when she hopes to revisit and expand her work on sound and emotion in prison.
+Formerly a part-time lecturer and module leader at De Montfort University, she was elected to the Mellon-Kings Cambridge Junior Research Fellowship in Punishment 2020-2024, where she hopes to revisit and expand her work on sound and emotion in prison.